dewan-ahmed/java-springboot-mama-khichuri/README.md

 This is a Spring Boot application for a fictional Bangladeshi restaurant named "Mama Khichuri".
 The application provides a basic set of RESTful API endpoints to Create, Read, Update, and Delete (CRUD) food items in the restaurant's menu.

+## Design Pattern

+The design of this application can be described using a few design patterns:

+1. **Model-View-Controller (MVC)**: While we don't have a "View" in the traditional sense (as it's a REST API), the overall design still somewhat follows the MVC pattern. `FoodItem` serves as the Model, `FoodItemController` serves as the Controller, and the "View" would be how the client interprets and displays the data.

+2. **Repository Pattern**: The `FoodItemRepository` class embodies the Repository pattern.
+It's a layer of abstraction between the data access (database operations) and business logic layers of the application.
+This pattern makes the data access operations more testable and maintainable.

+3. **Singleton Pattern**: The `SpringBootApplication` annotation in the `MamaKhichuriApplication` class ensures that the application context is a Singleton.
+In Spring, the application context is a shared resource where beans (like controllers, services, and repositories) are stored and managed.
+By default, Spring beans are singletons.

+4. **Dependency Injection (DI)**: While not a design pattern in the traditional sense, DI is a critical part of the design of Spring applications.
+It's not explicitly shown in your code, but Spring uses DI under the hood to manage and inject dependencies, such as repositories into controllers.

+It's worth noting that Spring Boot and similar frameworks often encapsulate and manage many of the details of these patterns, so they're not always immediately obvious in the code.
+The patterns are still there, however, providing structure and guiding the design of your application.

 ## API Endpoints

 The application defines the following RESTful endpoints: